fczuardi/chat-logger/README.md

 #### Launching the servers

-The tasks with the prefix ```start:something``` are the ones that launch the individual parts of the system (Relays, Storages and UIs).
+The tasks with the prefix ```start:something``` are the ones that launch the individual parts of the system (Chat Relays, Storages and UIs).

 **For example:** you
 can launch a telegram bot that listen to messages sent to it and outputs the